J.D. Frequently Asked Questions

 How do I apply?

 Students interested in applying to Notre Dame Law School may find our detailed application instructions here.
-Students may use two different application forms to apply - the LSAC Application and the NDLS Application.
-Notre Dame Law School has two application cycles - Early Decision and Regular Decision.

 What is Early Decision?
 How do I apply Early Decision?